weholt/django-sveve/README.md

  - Code refactoring, better handling of exceptions on import of contacts from file.
  - Added character counting to sms message field.
  - Added example code for custom contacts provider and some documentation for it.

+0.3.0:
+ - Fixed a few bugs.
+ - Added a source field to Contacts to indicate the source when provided by a custom contacts provider.